desktop/desktop/docs/contributing/setup.md

       required.*
     - *Visual Studio 2017 support has not been tested yet - see [#1766](https://github.com/desktop/desktop/issues/1766) for details*
  - From the [Windows 8.1 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-8-1-sdk) you will need the **Windows Software Development Kit** feature.
- - *Run `npm config set msvs_version 2015` after installing Visual C++ or the build tools.
-You may need to do this even if they're already installed.*
+ - *Run `npm config set msvs_version 2015` to tell node the right toolchain to use for compiling native modules.*

 ## Verification